aiddata/geo-hpc/README.md

 __required fields__
 name: name must match dataset name in datasets.json (eventually will match to names in asdf)

+multiple data entries for the same dataset may be used in cases where you want multiple extract types (eg: mean and max) or you want extracts for the dataset using multiple boundaries

 __overriding default fields__

 any of the required fields from the defaults section may be modified here. changes apply to the dataset they are specified within only. if a required field is excluding from the defaults, it must be included in every dataset's options or an error will occur